Rakefet Hak - The UCLA Herb Alpert School of Music

 Rakefet Hak

 After pursuing studies at the Hartt and Manhattan Schools of Music on full scholarship, Ms. Hak apprenticed as coach/pianist with the Merola Opera Program.
-She then joined the Lindeman Young Artist development Program and the Metropolitan Opera music staff as one of its youngest members and the first Israeli in history to do so.
+She then joined the Lindeman Young Artist development Program and the Metropolitan Opera music staff as one of its youngest members.
 During her tenure at the Met, she worked as assistant conductor and coach with Maestros James Levine, Jun Märkl, Sebastian Weigl, Plácido Domingo, Bruno Campanella, Carlo Rizzi, Patrick Summers, Edo de Waart, and Julius Rudel, among others.

 In 2000 she was invited by Plácido Domingo to join Los Angeles Opera’s music staff, where she worked with Maestros Plácido Domingo, Kent Nagano, John DeMain, Richard Armstrong, Roderick Brydon and others.
 She also traveled with the company to the Savonlinna Music Festival in Finland.
 In addition, she served as Music Director with LA Opera Connects on various productions.